pypa/cibuildwheel/docs/faq.md

 ### Automatic updates using Dependabot {: #automatic-updates}

 Selecting a moving target (like the latest release) is generally a bad idea in CI.
-If something breaks, you can't tell whether it was your code or an upstream update that caused the breakage, and in a worse-case scenario, it could occur during a release.
+If something breaks, you can't tell whether it was your code or an upstream update that caused the breakage, and in a worst-case scenario, it could occur during a release.

 There are two suggested methods for keeping cibuildwheel up to date that instead involve scheduled pull requests using GitHub's Dependabot.